As you may already know, padel was invented in 1969 in Acapulco, Mexico, by a certain Enrique Corcuera.

 In addition, many courts were made with a cement floor, very different from the latest generation carpets found in recent clubs.
 The hard walls and "the pico" have now given way to magnificent glass walls, and certain rules have also disappeared, such as that of return-volley which made the game much slower!
 Here again, Laurent Imbert explains to us: “This is one of the biggest differences with today: at the time we practiced the return and volley.
 That is, the serving team was not allowed to come up to the net.
 This completely changed the style of play.
 Moreover, all the walls were 4 meters high, so there was no par 3! »

-Le padel began to turn professional in Argentina at the end of the 1980s.
-For nearly ten years, Argentinian fans, very fond of the sport, were able to enjoy the best players on the planet.
-Sometimes nearly 6 people could meet in stadiums to admire the stars of the time: Alejandro Lasaigues, Roby Gattiker, Alejandro Sanz, the Maquirriain brothers...
+Padel began to become professional in Argentina in the late 1980s.
+For almost ten years, Argentinian fans, very fond of this sport, were able to enjoy the best players on the planet.
+Sometimes almost 6 people could gather in stadiums to admire the stars of the time: Alejandro Lasaigues, Roby Gattiker, Alejandro Sanz, the Maquirriain brothers...

 Champions meet in Spain

-But in the early 2s, it was Spain that became the epicenter of padel global and the best South Americans came to settle there.
-In 2005, the Padel Pro Tour (PPT), the first true circuit of padel professional was created.
-For seven seasons, all the gratin of the padel tournaments were played in the various tournaments with very often the same winning pair at the end, that made up of Fernando Belasteguin and Juan Martin Diaz.
+But in the early 2s, it was Spain that became the epicenter of world padel and the best South Americans came to settle there.
+In 2005, the Padel Pro Tour (PPT), the first true professional padel circuit was created.
+For seven seasons, all the cream of the padel world competed in the different tournaments with very often the same winning pair at the end, that composed of Fernando Belasteguin and Juan Martin Diaz.

 Three circuits that coexist in 2022, and in 2023…